DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 ### Uploading

 This Plugin encrypts the selected file with an AES-256-GCM Key (FileKey) to get Encrypted File (EF) and publishes EF on the Arweave network.
 Arweave provides a file storage service and an HTTPS interface to retrieve stored files.
-Also, this Plugin generates a Landing Page (LP) and publishes it on Arweave.
+Also, this Plugin generates a Landing Page (LP) which contains the HMAC-SHA256 hash (HH) of the FileKey (for verification), and publishes it on Arweave.
 The Plugin writes FileKey and the URL of the LP into the Post, so that everyone who can decrypt the post can visit the Landing Page.

 ### Downloading

 When clicking "Download File" in the Snippet under the Post, Maskbook will open the Landing Page.
 The Landing Page requests all active tabs in the browser to present the FileKey.
 Maskbook will receive this request and will provide the FileKey.

-The Landing Page gets the FileKey and tries verifying the given FileKey.
+The Landing Page gets the FileKey and tries verifying the given FileKey with HH.
 If it is correct, the Landing Page will download the EF from Arweave and will decrypt it.
 The visitor can then preview it and save it to the local machine.

 ## Miscellaneous Disclaimers